VagelisKalimeris/RestAPI-Manage-Productions-And-Crew/README.md

 ## Purpose
-API that enables any tv/movie production company to shoot new shows.
+ Enables tv/movie production companies to schedule shows & employees.
  Hybrid between a working prototype & portfolio project.
 - Provides a way to manage crew, with operations like hire & fire.
 - Enables scheduling of show productions, ensuring that necessary crew is available for their duration, and no